WDI-ATX-2018-2019/React-Project-3/README.md

 ##### Auth and React Router

-- You're not required to do authentication or React Router
+- You're not required to do authentication
+- You must use the basic React Router package

 ### App Organization

 You should build your application in completely separate repositories, one for your React front-end and another for your Node-Express-Mongoose API.
+This is called decoupled application.

 ---